 Anecdotally - I have good success drinking a protein shake during my workout.

 But don’t sweat this too much.
 Drink a lot of water, eat enough each day, and you’ll be fine.

 Don’t bother with sports drinks.
-Unless your training lasts longer than two hours (which it shouldn’t), you don’t need them.
+Unless your training lasts longer than three hours (which, for strength training, it shouldn’t), you don’t need them.

 “How soon after I workout do I need to eat?
 My friend told me I have a 10-minute window to take in lots of protein and carbs or I’ll lose all my gainz!”

 There is no evidence that fast-digesting hydrolyzed microfiltered whatever protein are any better post-workout compared to “regular” protein powder - or whole foods high in protein.